Stormpegy/dancepad/electronics/README.md

 (this will be updated along with the addition of LEDs at a later date)

 The wiring of the pad is quite simple, wired no different to if you were using arcade sensors, a common ground on all and a dedicated pin for each on the Arduino, in this case analog pins 1-4.
->maybe find a schematic in stamnation of an fsr/velo setup using a voltage divider?
+>maybe find a schematic in staminanation of an fsr/velo setup using a voltage divider?

->something about the ghetto pcb to join the gnd of all pins

->code stuff
+>code stuff needs to be added

->azlepad.ino link

 ## Sensor construction
 >Each velostat sensor requires